finalstate/Espynoza/README.md

 sudo pip3 install adafruit-ampy
 ```

-**Mosquitto**: the MQTT broker used as a communication hub for Espynoza (and potentially many more sub-systems for your IoT installation.)
+**Mosquitto**: the MQTT broker used as a communication hub for Espynoza (and potentially many more sub-systems of your IoT installation.)

 If you use Debian or Ubuntu, the following should work: